PTUGame/PTIconUtil/README.md

 # PTIconUtil
-Set marking icon of Xcode in Unity
+Set marketing icon of Xcode in Unity